STMicroelectronics/st-mems-ispu/model_zoo/ispu_wand/README.md

 - Launch `make validate_target MODEL_DIR=path/to/user_model_dir` to run the validation on the ISPU.
 This step is crucial to avoid potentially critical issues in the final application, since the validation on the target lets you:
    - Measure the inference time
    - See if there is any out-of-memory issue
 - Launch `make generate MODEL_DIR=path/to/user_model_dir`.
 With this service you generate the files necessary to deploy your use case on the ISPU.
-In the folder `application/output` of the specified model, you will find the `ispu_wand.ucf` and the relative `ispu_wand.json`, useful to test the model with [MEMS Studio](https://www.st.com/en/development-tools/mems-studio.html).
+In the folder `application/output` of the specified model, you will find the `ispu_wand.json`, useful to test the model with [MEMS Studio](https://www.st.com/en/development-tools/mems-studio.html), and the `ispu_wand.h`, which can be used to integrate the model in a custom host firmware.

 ------